opendata/How-To/agencies/health.md

----
-layout: default
-title: Health and Welfare Agencies
+# Health and Welfare Agencies
----

-{:toc}

 (Note: Below are notes in outline form.
 It remains to flesh this out into a proper section.)